dddrrreee/cs140e-20win/labs/00-intro/README.md

    - then it could be stored in a register.
    - or could be skipped.
-   - or rendering could be deferred until someone walks.
+   - or rendering could be deferred until someone walks by.

-A famous equivalance example is the Turing test.
+A famous equivalance-substitution example is the Turing test.

 This is a core systems principle.
 And weirdly is not really talked about.